-Outside of the tourist areas of London you rarely see the Union Jack, unless visiting the Protestant areas of Northern Ireland where the Union Jack seems to be everywhere.
-In England (outside of London), you are more likely to see the English flag, rather than the Union Jack, especially during the football season.
+Outside of the tourist areas of London, you rarely see the Union Jack unless visiting the Protestant areas of Northern Ireland, where the Union Jack seems to be everywhere.
+In England (outside of London), you are more likely to see the English flag than the Union Jack, especially during football season.

-As with Wales and Scotland, and their own flags; in Cornwall, you are more likely to see the Cornish flag flying rather than the English flag or Union Jack.
+As with Wales and Scotland and their own flags, you are more likely to see the Cornish flag flying than the English flag or Union Jack in Cornwall.